Doctorate of Philosophy (Ph.D) in Zoology. Department of Integrative Biology, University of Wisconsin–Madison (2017)

 Bachelor of Arts in Psychology and in Zoology, Minor in Neuroscience.
 Miami University (2008)

-Discover Small Worlds Research (Plant Pathology 375).
-Instructor (Spring 2018, Fall 2017).
-UW-Madison.
-Implemented the curriculum of the Small World Initiative with the aid of Jo Handelsman.
+Tiny Earth – Antibiotic Research and Discovery (Plant Pathology 375) CURE.
+Instructor (Fall 2017 – Present).
+UW-Madison, Wisconsin Institute of Discovery.
+Implemented and expanded the Tiny Earth CURE (course-based undergraduate research experience) curriculum in collaboration with founder Jo Handelsman.
 Used scientific teaching principles to encourage students to pursue careers in research by guiding a discovery research experience of soil bacteria’s capacity to produce antibiotic compounds via a series of laboratory techniques.
 Students produce full length research papers, posters, and presentations in parallel with Introductory Biology (Biology 152).

-Human Sexuality (lecture).
+Human Sexuality (Psychology 201) lecture.
 Adjunct Professor (Fall 2017).
 Madison College.
 Administered course materials (lectures, quizzes, activities, assignments).
 The course explored sexual anatomy and physiology, as well as sociocultural factors that affect how sexuality is expressed throughout the life cycle.
 Practical information regarding sexually transmitted diseases, contraception and pregnancy also covered.

 Introductory Biology (Biology 152) Case-based learning style lecture-alternative.
-Teaching Assistant (Spring 2015, 2016).
+Teaching Assistant (Spring 2016, Spring 2015).
 UW-Madison.
 Evaluated written responses to case study vignettes aimed to enhance and promote student-guided strategies in learning.
 Worked with professors Eric Kruger and Doug Rouse to develop course goals, materials, and implementation.

-Honors Organismal Biology (Biocore 486) Laboratory Teaching Assistant (Fall 2015, 2016).
+Honors Organismal Biology (Biocore 486) Laboratory Teaching Assistant (Fall 2016, Fall 2015).
 UW-Madison.
 Facilitated and assessed student-designed experiments and science communication: bio-rationale, methodology, statistical analysis, full-length research papers, oral / poster presentations.
 Worked with Dr. Michelle Harris to develop course materials for statistics.

 Introductory Biology (Biology 152) Laboratory Teaching Assistant (Spring 2014).
 UW-Madison.
 Administered and graded quizzes and assignments.
 Worked with students during hands-on explorations, dissections, and guided learning of molecular techniques.
 Worked with students to improve their science writing through semester-long independent research projects.